m2robocon/formatting-check-action/README.md

   - Optional.
 Specifies what fallback style to use if there is no `.clang-format` file.

 ## License
-Licensed under the Apache 2.0 License.
+Licensed under the MIT License.